owasp-amass/docs/docs/index.md

 !!! info "Open Asset Model (OAM)"
-    The `Open Asset Model` expands traditional asset specifications by covering physical and digital assets, providing a comprehensive view of an organization's attack surface.
-    It defines assets and their relationships, capturing their real-world interconnectedness.
-The `OAM` allows for concurrent data collection and querying, automating the asset collection, analysis, and visualization process.
+    The `Open Asset Model` expands traditional asset specifications by covering physical and digital assets.
+It defines assets and their relationships by capturing their real-world interconnectedness,  providing a comprehensive view of an organization's attack surface.
+Allowing concurrent data collection and querying, the `OAM` simplifies asset collection, analysis, and visualization.

 ---